Leica SL3 Review

 A First Look at the Leica SL3

 Only days after I got my first Leica, a new flagship Leica SL camera was announced, the Leica SL3.
-I knew it was coming and the rumor mill had most of the info out before the launch.
+I knew it was coming, and the rumor mill had most of the information out before the launch.

 As luck would have it, I had the opportunity to try out the Leica SL3 for a few days.
 Let’s see how it performed.